Elections in Hong Kong: Article 46

 According to Article 46 of the Hong Kong Basic Law, elections for the Chief Executive are held every five years.
-An 1,500-member electoral college called the Election Committee is elected by representations of specified associations, and some other sectors of the society, with each of the forty sectors of the society and interests of the Central Authorities receiving a set number of electoral votes.
+A 1,500-member electoral college called the Election Committee is elected by representations of specified associations, and some other sectors of the society, with each of the forty sectors of the society and interests of the Central Authorities receiving a set number of electoral votes.
 The eligible voters in each sector vote directly for the electors, who in turn cast ballots for Chief Executive.

 Pursuant to the Annex II of the Basic Law, the Election Committee also selected 10 Members of the 1st LegCo by block vote in 1998.
 Four of the seats were reassigned to geographical constituencies for the 2nd LegCo in 2000, and the remainder for the 3rd LegCo in 2004.
 As a part of the 2021 amendments to Annex II by the Standing Committee of the National People's Congress, the Election Committee selects 40 members of the LegCo since 2021.

 The EC elections are quite irregular.
 They were held in 1998 and 2000, but none (except for the 2002 by-election) have been held since.
 The claim in Ann.
 1, Sect.
 2, of the Basic Law, saying that the Election Committee must be renewed at least once every five years.

 Article 46 was a subject of controversy regarding the term of the newly elected Chief Executive.
 The article states:

 The law requires a term of five years, but mainland officials have said the new leader filling-in can only serve until 2007.
 The matter was settled after a re-interpretation by the Standing Committee of the National People's Congress (NPCSC).
 Though this did damage the credibility and integrity of the one country, two systems formula.

 A literal interpretation would mean Tsang has to serve until 2010, but this is not common sense behaviour in most other nations; one can only complete the term of a predecessor.
 The Chinese government has decided that the new leader would serve until Inauguration day in 2007.